 What is UVAC?

-The University Volunteer Ambulance Corps or is a licensed ambulance service that serves the University of Maine community.
-We are a service composed of students and staff members from the University of Maine, as well as a small number of alumni.
+The University Volunteer Ambulance Corps is a licensed ambulance service that serves the University of Maine community.
+We are a service comprised of students and staff members from the University of Maine, as well as a small number of alumni.

 Do you have to be an EMT to join UVAC?

 No, licensure as an EMT is not required to join.
 We have roles for everyone to help serve the community, without having any prior experience.

 Yes.
 There is always at least one EMT on the ambulance.
 Frequently there are multiple licensed individuals working.

 Yes, UVAC holds weekly trainings for members and has the ability to send individuals to various courses.
 (PHTLS, WEMT, etc.) The EMT course is available on campus each semester through a partnership with Atlantic Partners EMS.

 Does it cost anything to join UVAC?
 Are there dues?

 The only costs to members of UVAC is for appropriate uniform pants and footwear.
 All polo shirts are issued by UVAC to each member.